angular/angular/aio/content/guide/i18n-optional-manual-runtime-locale.md

 <!--todo: To override the provider for the locale ID token. -->

-The inital installation of Angular already contains locale data for English in the United States (`en-US`).
+The initial installation of Angular already contains locale data for English in the United States \(`en-US`\).
 The [Angular CLI][AioCliMain] automatically includes the locale data and sets the `LOCALE_ID` value when you use the `--localize` option with [`ng build`][AioCliBuild] command.

 To manually set the runtime locale of an application to one other than the automatic value, complete the following actions.

-1. Search for the Unicode locale ID in the language-locale combination in [the Angular repository][GithubAngularAngularTreeMasterPackagesCommonLocales].
+1. Search for the Unicode locale ID in the language-locale combination in the [`@angular/common/locales/`][UnpkgBrowseAngularCommonLocales] directory.
 1. Set the [`LOCALE_ID`][AioApiCoreLocaleId] token.

 The following example sets the value of `LOCALE_ID` to `fr` for French.

-<code-example path="i18n/doc-files/app.module.ts" header="src/app/app.module.ts" region="locale-id"></code-example>
+<code-example header="src/app/app.module.ts" path="i18n/doc-files/app.module.ts" region="locale-id"></code-example>

 <!-- links -->